Skip to main content

 • International Financial Reporting Standards

-The Corporations Law requires all companies to prepare financial statements in accordance with Brazilian generally accepted accounting principles (Brazilian GAAP).
+The Corporations Law requires all companies to prepare financial statements in accordance with Brazilian generally accepted accounting principles (Brazilian GAAP) which from 2010 on must be aligned to international standards.
 Public interest entities (PIEs) are defined in Brazil as listed companies, mutual funds, financial institutions, insurance companies, and large companies.
 In addition to complying with the requirements of the Corporations Law, PIEs are under the legal obligation to additional financial reporting requirements issued by the respective regulatory bodies

 In accordance with the Decree Law 9295/46, as amended by Law 12249/10, the Federal Council of Accounting (CFC) has the responsibility for setting accounting standards.
 In 2005, the Brazilian Accounting Pronouncements Committee (CPC) was created by the CFC Resolution 1055/05, with the goal of systematizing and centralizing the standard-setting process and promoting international convergence of accounting standards.
 The CPC issues Brazilian generally accepted accounting principles (Brazilian GAAP) and its standards are enforced by the Securities and Exchange Commission (CVM), Central Bank of Brazil (BCB), Superintendence of Private Insurance (SUSEP), National Superintendence for Complementary Pensions (PREVIC) and CFC.
 As reported by the CFC, since 2010, Brazilian GAAP have been fully converged with IFRS, with an ongoing system in place to incorporate new and revised IFRS as they become available.
 The IFRS are reviewed, translated, and republished as Brazilian GAAP.